-AdaBoost technique is used because it provides a powerful bound on the generalization performance [18].
-In contrast to what is suggested in [17] however, which was targeted at pedestrian detection, we do not use a multi-scale sliding window technique.
+bound on the generalization performance [17].
+In contrast to what is suggested in [16] however, which was targeted at pedestrian detection, we do not use a multi-scale sliding window technique.
 Instead, to save computational time, we only apply the HOG descriptor to the regions suggested by the ball candidates.
 The aim of using the HOG descriptor is to find a description of the ball that is largely invariant to changes in illumination and lighting conditions.
-In contrast to other common feature descriptors, such as SIFT [19], HOG features are easy to visualize [20], and have for example been found to be more reliable than SIFT in pedestrian detection [17].
-The HOG descriptor is not rotation invariant however, so to detect the ball from all angles, and to minimize the user's effort in collecting training examples, each positive image is rotated by $\pm 10^{\circ}$ and $\pm 20^{\circ}$ , selectively mirrored,
+In contrast to other common feature descriptors, such as SIFT [18], HOG produces a more easy output to understand and visualize [19], and has for example been found to be more reliable than SIFT in pedestrian detection [16].
+The HOG descriptor is not rotation invariant however, so to detect the ball from all angles, and to minimize the user's effort in collecting training sets, each positive image is rotated by ±10° and ±20°, selectively mirrored, with the resulting images being presented as new positive samples.
+Greater rotations are not

-Algorithm 2 Merge(X, Y): Merge two line segments.
+Algorithm 2 Merge(X, Y): Merge two line segments